"I would like to compliment Mr Desmond Rutledge for his diligence and clarity"Holman J

 R (S) v Social Security Commissioner and ors EWHC 2221 (Admin), PTSR 1785, (junior counsel) – Housing benefit – Claimant with mild learning disability living in supported housing – test for “exempt accommodation” -care provided by or on behalf of social landlord – Sch.3 para.4 HB/CTB (consequential provisions) Regulations 2006.

-SS v Birmingham City and Secretary of State (HB) UKUT 418 (AAC) – (junior counsel) Housing Benefit – Women’s Refuge – Exempt Accommodation – Whether rent charged by charity with no funding is unreasonably high by comparison with the rent charged by publically funded charities in respect of suitable alternative accommodation elsewhere.
+SS v Birmingham CC and SSWP (HB) UKUT 418 (AAC) – (junior counsel) Housing Benefit – Women’s Refuge – Exempt Accommodation – Whether rent charged by charity with no funding is unreasonably high by comparison with the rent charged by publically funded charities in respect of suitable alternative accommodation elsewhere.
+Birmingham CC has been granted permission to appeal.

 Wirral Metropolitan Borough Council v Salisbury Independent Living Ltd EWCA Civ 84 (junior counse) – Whether a landlord has a right of appeal against a housing benefit decision as a “person affected” where it has lost contact with the tenant or the tenant has died.